facebook/react-native-website/docs/communication-ios.md

 #### React Native content with fixed size

-The simplest scenario is when we have a React Native app with a fixed size, which is known to the native side.
+The general scenario is when we have a React Native app with a fixed size, which is known to the native side.
 In particular, a full-screen React Native view falls into this case.
 If we want a smaller root view, we can explicitly set RCTRootView's frame.

 For instance, to make an RN app 200 (logical) pixels high, and the hosting view's width wide, we could do: